 HABITAT FOR HUMANITY

-For more than 15 years, the Montview congregation has supported Habitat for Humanity of Metro Denver.
+For more than 16 years, the Montview congregation has supported Habitat for Humanity of Metro Denver.
 Through financial and volunteer support, Montview provides affordable housing to hard-working, low-income families.
 Currently, Montview is building a townhome in the Sable Ridge community in Montbello of Denver, where Montview has participated since building one of the neighborhood’s first homes.

 CENTUS COUNSELING CENTER